internetarchive/openlibrary/scripts/solr_builder/README.md

 done;
 ```

+Authors took ~14 hrs over 5 cores (Oct 2018, OJF).
 After this is done, we have to call `commit` on solr:

 ```bash
 curl localhost:8984/solr/update?commit=true